Joint Audio and Speech Understanding: Experiments

 \subsection{Open-Ended Audio Question Answering Evaluation}

 In addition to the good performance on closed-ended tasks, \texttt{LTU-AS} also exhibits superior performance when it comes to answering open-ended questions.
 We quantitatively measure the instruction following rate of \texttt{LTU-AS} on audio and speech questions and compare it with LTU models trained with only audio data and speech data.
-Specifically, we use GPT-4 to generate 100 audio and speech questions based on AudioSet and VoxCeleb evaluation sets, respectively, and input the questions and corresponding audios to LTU models and collect its answer.
+Specifically, we use GPT-4 to generate 100 audio and speech questions based on AudioSet and VoxCeleb evaluation sets, respectively, and input the questions and corresponding audios to LTU models and collect its answers.
 Finally, we use GPT-4 to evaluate if the LTU model output answers the given questions by the prompt ``Below is a pair of question and response.
 Identify if the response directly answers the question and give a clear answer.''
 As shown in Table~\ref{tab:ins}, \texttt{LTU-AS} has an instruction following rate over 94\% for both audio and speech questions, while LTU trained with only audio/speech dataset does not follow instruction well on questions out of its training domain.
-In Table~\ref{tab:open_res}, we show four real samples of \texttt{LTU-AS} on unseen audios.
-Key findings are as follows:
+Please note that this automatic evaluation protocol may overestimate the actual instruction following rate because 1) the evaluation questions are generated by GPT-4, not humans; and 2) GPT-4 may overrate \texttt{LTU-AS} answers as \texttt{LTU-AS} is trained to generate answers similar to GPT outputs.